History of Seychelles: One-party state

-History

 In 1981, the country experienced a failed coup attempt by Mike Hoare and a team of South African-backed mercenaries.
 The author John Perkins has alleged that this was part of a covert action to re-install the pro-American former president in the face of concerns about United States access to its military bases in Diego Garcia.

-The government was threatened again by an army mutiny in August 1982, but it was quelled after 2 days when loyal troops, reinforced by Tanzanian forces & several of the mercenaries that had escaped from the prison, recaptured the rebel-held installations.
+The government was threatened again by an army mutiny in August 1982, but it was quelled after 2 days when loyal troops, reinforced by Tanzanian forces and several of the mercenaries that had escaped from the prison, recaptured the rebel-held installations.

 Gérard Hoarau, of the exiled opposition, was head of the Mouvement Pour La Resistance (MPR).
 His opposition to the dictatorship of René was based in London and he was assassinated on 29 November 1985 by an unidentified gunman on the doorstep of his London home.
 Hoarau is buried in London.

 The SPPF instituted a number of reforms, including universal access to education and healthcare, as well as environmental reforms.
 During this period, the Seychelles developed rapidly, to the point that it became the most developed country in Africa on the Human Development Index.
 The situation for Seychellois Creole people, who constitute the majority of the nation's population, also improved significantly due to domestic policies implemented by President René aimed at racial equity.
 However, the white minority (mainly Franco-Seychellois) still occupied most important posts (ministerial and parliamentary) in the state administration and dominated the ranks of the party leadership.

 In 1985, after the assassination of Hoarau, the Seychelles community in exile put together a program titled SIROP (Seychelles International Repatriation and Onward Program).

 In February 1992, Conrad Greslé, a local accountant, landowner and advocate of multi-party democracy in Seychelles was arrested and charged with treason for allegedly planning to overthrow President René's régime with the apparent aid of foreign mercenaries and with supposed CIA involvement.
 Greslé died in Seychelles in July 1993 and is survived by his wife Sylvia, son Neville and daughters Natasha and Yvette Greslé.

 A number of Seychellois were displaced and exiled by the dictatorship.
 The Greslé family were one of a few landowners of largely French descent to remain after the coup d'état of 1977 – most had their land confiscated and were exiled.
 Any individual who publicly resisted the René régime was vulnerable to threats, intimidation, or exile throughout the 1980s.
 Disappearances and what appear to be politically motivated killing did take place but these are not officially documented or acknowledged.
 A number of Seychellois families are now calling for official acknowledgement of politically motivated violence subsequent to the 1977 coup.